goodiesavolonte/goodiesavolonte.github.io/_posts/2016-01-23-foolproof-chicken-wings.md

   3. Pour the fish sauce marinade into the bag and incorporate with the wings.
 Leave it in the fridge for at least 8 hours.
 Turn once half way through.
   4. An hour before cooking time, take out the wings and pat dry with a paper towel.
 Set aside.
   5. Set the fryer temperature to 360F.
-  6. Cook the wings for about 9 mins until it&#8217;s golden brown.
+  6. Cook the wings for about 9 mins until it's golden brown.
 Remove cooked wings to drain on paper towels.